jublo/codebird-js/README.md

 For IE7-9, Codebird works in limited operation mode:

 - Calls to GET methods work fine,
-- calling POST methods is impossible.
+- calling POST methods is impossible,
+- Application-only auth does not work.

 ### 6.3 Using your own proxy server